Diet of Regensburg (1623): Course

 Emperor Ferdinand arrived in Regensburg on 24 November.
 He was joined within the next few days by Johann Schweikhard von Kronberg, Archbishop-Elector of Mainz, and Ferdinand of Bavaria, Archbishop-Elector of Cologne, and representatives of Lothar von Metternich, Archbishop-Elector of Trier (who did not attend in person for reasons of health).
 Both John George I, Elector of Saxony, and George William, Elector of Brandenburg, also sent representatives to the diet rather than take part in person, instead attending the funeral of Sophie of Brandenburg.
 The only major Protestant ruler to attend in person was Ludwig of Hesse-Darmstadt.
 The opening of the convention was delayed until 10 January, partly in the hope that more Protestant princes would decide to attend in person.

 The Spanish ambassador to the imperial court, Count Oñate, also attended, as did the papal nuncio, Carlo Carafa.

 The emperor presented the princes with several points for discussion: how to achieve a settled peace in the wake of the Bohemian Revolt and its ramifications; the funding of defences of the Hungarian frontier with the Ottoman Empire; security on the border with the Dutch Republic, then engaged in an ongoing war with Philip IV of Spain; issues of jurisdiction and jurisprudence within the empire, particularly in the Reichskammergericht; and the control of inflation within the empire.

-The first point included the transfer of the electoral dignity from Frederick to Maximilian.
+The first point included the transfer of electoral dignity from Frederick to Maximilian.
 This was the main and most contentious issue before the diet, with the Protestant princes, Archbishop Schweikhard of Mainz, and the Spanish ambassador all opposing the transfer.
 As it would secure a permanent Catholic majority in imperial elections, the papal nuncio was among the transfer's foremost proponents.
-Spain and the Archbishop of Mainz both argued that it would make it harder to achieve a lasting peace with the Protestant princes.
+Spain and the Archbishop of Mainz both argued that it would make it harder to achieve lasting peace with the Protestant princes.
 Schweikhard was eventually won over by a compromise agreement reached on 21 February that the transfer would not be in perpetuity, but solely for the lifetime of Duke Maximilian personally.